Complete Your Volunteer Requirement for Year End Awards And Sign up for our next event Below!

 Contact the Show or Event Manager of the show/event where you wish to volunteer.
 Volunteer sign ups available online or directly with the individual Event coordinator (see ADA website for details).
 Whether you like to scribe, ring steward, run tests, work in the office, or do special projects, the ADA provides many opportunities to volunteer!

 HOW IT WORKS

-The ADA event coordinator will track your volunteer hours and submit them to the Volunteer Tracking Coordinator (currently Heather Bilodeau) (), who compiles the ADA Volunteer Database.
+The ADA event coordinator will track your volunteer hours and submit them to the Volunteer Tracking Coordinator (currently Lori Hanes) (email@example.com), who compiles the ADA Volunteer Database.
 Please track your own hours as well in case there is a discrepancy.
 Periodic updates will be published on the ADA website and in the Centerline newsletter so you can check your hours throughout the year.
-A minimum of four (4) hours of volunteerism or service (including equivalent sponsorships and donations) to the organization is required for eligibility for Year End Awards.
-Scholarships and Grants also require service.

 HOW YOU CAN HELP